Denver and Rio Grande (film)

 Denver and Rio Grande is a 1952 American Technicolor Western film, directed by Byron Haskin and released by Paramount Pictures.
-The film is a dramatization of the building of the Denver and Rio Grande Railroad, which was chartered in 1870.
+The film is a dramatization of the building of the eponymous railroad, which was chartered in 1870.
 It was filmed in the summer of 1951 on location on actual D&RG track (now the Durango and Silverton Narrow Gauge Railroad) near Durango, Colorado.